 To be eligible for the combined degree program, students must satisfy the following minimum criteria:

-- Must have an undergraduate GPA of at least 3.3 for the BS/MS program.
+- Must have an undergraduate GPA of at least 3.3

 The following documents are required as part of the application and review process: